nadinev6/ev3dev/README.md

-Gearsbot allows you to configure a robot, It also imports the associated library to your python file automatically.
+Gearsbot allows you to configure a robot and imports the associated library to your python file automatically.

 You can build a fully customisable simulated world.